geerteltink/geert.elt.ink/data/posts/2015-12-30-psr7-abstract-action-factory-one-for-all.md

 While trying to get homepage, under the hood the container (still zend-servicemanager) is looking for the ``HomePageAction`` class at the usual locations.
 But since it's not registered with the container, it falls back to this abstract factory.
-In its ``canCreateServiceWithName`` method it tells the container it can handle all classes ending with ``Action``.
+In its ``canCreate`` method it tells the container it can handle all classes ending with ``Action``.
 After that the abstract factory returns the Action class with the right dependencies.

 There might be a downside though.
 Since the servicemanager checks if unregistered classes can be handled by a